letsencrypt/website/content/en/post/2025-05-14-ending-tls-client-authorization.md

 display_inline_newsletter_embed: false
 ---

+> Update March 16, 2026: Thanks to some timeline changes in the root program requirements, we have been able to push back the removal of the `tlsclient` profile slightly.
+If you are already using the `tlsclient` profile before May 13, 2026, now you will be able to continue to do so through July 8, 2026.

 Let's Encrypt will no longer include the "TLS Client Authentication" Extended Key Usage (EKU) in our certificates beginning in 2026.
 Most users who use Let's Encrypt to secure websites won't be affected and won't need to take any action.
 However, if you use Let's Encrypt certificates as client certificates to authenticate to a server, this change may impact you.

 To minimize disruption, Let's Encrypt will roll this change out in multiple stages, using [ACME Profiles](https://letsencrypt.org/docs/profiles/):